roxanapopelena/Web-Project-Display-Data/README.md

 # Web-Project-Display-Data
-Web project that focused on the development of a web application used for displaying data for an imaginary science conference.
+Web project that focused on the development of a web application used for displaying data for an imaginary science conference.<br/>
 Frontend developed using React.js.<br/>
 The backend connects to the SQLite database using PHP.<br/>
 Using OOP principles.<br/>